-Agafia Lykova, also known as the Siberian hermit woman, is an incredible individual who has lived alone in the Russian wilderness for over 70 years.
-The Lykov family - Karp Lykov and his wife, Akulina - moved to the isolated Siberian region of Russia in the 1930s with their two sons.
+Agafia Lykova, known to some as the Siberian hermit woman, is an incredible individual who has lived alone in the Russian wilderness for more than 70 years.
+The Lykov family – Karp Lykov, his wife Akulina, and their two sons – moved to the isolated Siberian region of Russia in the 1930s.
 They built a cabin and had two more children, including Agafia.

-Temperatures in Siberia are unimaginably cold; the average temperature is 23 degrees Fahrenheit, but during the winter temperatures plummet.
+In the summer, conditions can be manageable, but during the winter months, temperatures in Siberia plummet.
 For perspective, Oymyakom is located in Siberia, and it is considered to be the coldest town on Earth.
 One day in 1933, the temperature dropped to a whopping -89.8 degrees Fahrenheit.

 A large food supply is essential for survival, as lots of calories are required to build fat and protect against the cold weather.
 Unfortunately, it can be difficult to grow crops because the land is green for only three months out of the year.

-Despite lack of food and basic amenities, Agafia has managed to make a life for herself, living alone in the wilderness for the past 30 years.
+Despite lack of food and basic amenities, Agafia managed to make a life for herself while living alone in the wilderness for more than 30 years.

 Agafia's Uncle Was Murdered By Bolsheviks

 In 1936, Karp Lykov's brother was killed by a Bolshevik patrol outside their small town in Western Russia.
 This upset Karp and his wife, Akulina, who were pacifists.
 Determined to get away from Communism and escape religious persecution they felt under the regime, they left their village near the city of Kursk with their two sons.

 After A Storm, The Family Had To Eat Tree Bark And Shoes To Survive And Akulina Starved Herself To Death So The Kids Could Eat Her Portions

-For The First 35 Years Of Her Life, The Only People She Knew Were Her Family
+For The First 35 Years Of Her Life, The Only People Agafia Knew Were In Her Family

 Up until the age of 35, the only people Agafia knew were her family.
 In 1978, a group of geologists inadvertently encountered them.
 The scientists discovered that Agafia spoke an unusual language that was due to her family's separation from the rest of the world.